bramses/bramses-highly-opinionated-vault-2023/README.md

 New file (`ctrl-n`) automatically creates a Zettelkasten note to spec, you just need to replace the Lorem Ipsum.

-If you have content you want to extract from an existing note into a Zettel, you can highlight the text you want to convert, press `alt-shift-v`  to convert it into Zettelkasten spec, and then `ctrl-shift-n` to trigger the Note Refactor plugin to move it to it's own note.
+If you have content you want to extract from an existing note into a Zettel, you can highlight the text you want to convert, copy it to clipboard, and then create a new note with `ctrl-n`

 You can use `alt-shift-z` to search Zettelkasten notes by their human readable titles.